sf-wdi-24/modules/week-04-associated-data-and-users/day-04/module-02/readme.md

  * Great planning is essential to saving time while creating a project.
 Far too often programmers and students do not invest enough time into analyzing the creating a plan to build a project.
 The end result of this is time wasted on creating features that are not necessary to the project or writing code that is not useful to the project.

- * Creating a roadmap for your work week helps one to become a more focused programmer.
+ * Creating a roadmap for your work week helps you to become a more focused programmer.

  * Analyzing what issues you run into helps you to better plan how to approach the next day.